mapbender/mapbender-starter/CONTRIBUTING.md

 ## Definition

-[Submodule] - is git repository, which is linked to primary "mapbender-starter" repository.
+[Submodule] - is git repository, which is linked to primary [mapbender-starter](https://github.com/mapbender/mapbender-starter) repository.

 ## Description